moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

  </p>

-+ Game instructions are available to the user by clicking the "How to Play" button.
-+ When a player starts a game, a displayed stopwatch timer starts and once the player wins the game, the timer stops.
-+ A moves tracker, counts each pair match attempt made, and starts the count when the second card had been flipped.
-+ A New Game button allows the user to reset the game board at any time during the game; the timer and the moves counter will return to 0.
-+ A win message appears when the user wins the game and matches all 8 pairs.

 ## Future Features
 + I would like to add sound animation to the game to allow for sound effects to play on click correct flip of card and on completion of game.
 + I would like to add a mute button to allow the user to control the sound effects.